Are you ready to learn new blogger hacks?

 Here, on my 5th anniversary of blogging, let’s reflect on what I learned this year.

 This post will cover blogger hacks I learned in the areas of traffic generation, SEO, branding, and content creation.

 Furthermore, the post will include empirical evidence containing data in the form of screenshots that these blogger hacks work.

-You will read these shortcuts in the order in which I learned them this year.
+You will read these shortcuts in the order in which I learned the blogger tricks and hacks this year.